 Dear Art Students,

 Below is a list of ‘Frequently Asked Questions’ (FAQ) relating to the Art Department classes, studios, and department events affected by COVID-19.
-Please be sure to check this webpage for the most up to date Art Department information and resources on Fall 2020 classes.
+Please be sure to check this webpage throughout the year for the most up to date Art Department information.

 We are here for you!
 Please do not hesitate to reach out to me- or your faculty with any questions, concerns or needs.